guischu09/pymbn/README.md

 > conda activate pymbn
 > pip install -r requirements.txt --no-deps

+5. You may need to install the follwing packages:
+> sudo apt-get install python3-pyqt5.qtsvg libxcb-xinerama0

 ### Running ###

 1. Open a terminal and navigate to the cloned/downloaded folder.
 Afterwards, type the following commands: